BDC Hamburger Icon

 • It shows confidence in your team.
 When you’re reluctant to take vacations, this can spread the message to your team that you feel the need to watch them closely to prevent mistakes.
 By taking vacations, you demonstrate confidence in your team and that you trust them to conduct daily business successfully in your absence.

 • It demonstrates your priorities.
 When you, as the leader of the business, take a vacation, it shows you place a high value on resting when needed and maintaining physical and mental well-being.
-In turn, employees will feel comfortable taking breaks themselves, which can avoid burnout.
+In turn, workers will feel comfortable taking breaks themselves, which can avoid employee burnout.

 • It helps you prepare for unforeseen circumstances.
 By making preparations for your vacation, you’ll inadvertently be setting plans in place for future unexpected situations that could befall your business.
 Before you leave for vacation, examine current systems to make sure nothing will fall through the cracks in your absence.
 If such systems don’t exist, going on vacation will force you to set up and test them.